-The scale and location of the new Bridge creates a small net new shadow impact that falls primarily on itself.
+The scale and location of the New Patient Transport Bridge creates a small net new shadow impact that falls primarily on itself.
 As the Bridge will be replacing the existing "Yellow Tube" that currently spans Albany Street, there will be a minimal shadow impact on the adjacent streetscape compared to the existing condition.